dober-man/k8s-sitetype-ce/README.md

 <img width="377" alt="image" src="https://github.com/user-attachments/assets/f0dcad9f-f09e-4b22-8d8e-3b484202f903">

+> **Note:** XC Permissions follow a simple nested structure.
+You assign “roles” to users or groups.
+Roles are made up of “API Groups” (these are not user configurable – they already exist in the tenant and are sometimes updated/added).
+“API Groups” consist of “API Elements” which define CRUD permissions against API endpoints.
+In order to build a role answer these questions:

+“What API endpoints does a user need to do the things they want to do?”
+“What API elements will allow these actions?”
+“Which API groups contain these elements?”

 ### HugePages
 A feature of the Linux kernel.
 Verify node support by running: grep HugePages /proc/meminfo